To get quotes: Click on a

 The newest (Royal Class) ships have expanded Piazzas, SeaWalks (glass-enclosed walkway) and Princess Live! (interactive TV studio).

 Princess cruises include both formal nights (one for seven-to-13-night trips) and smart casual nights.
 Formal means a tuxedo or dark suit for men and gowns, cocktail dresses or fancy pants suit for women.
 Smart Casual means pants and open neck shirts for men and dresses; skirts or slacks and sweaters or blouses for women.
 T shirts, shorts and halter tops are not allowed in the dining.
 Shoes must be worn in the dining rooms.

 Back in "the old days" of cruising, friends and family were allowed to come aboard with passengers, perhaps to share some champagne and small treats before the sailing time.
 That sweet custom ended, but Princess revived it with the "Bon Voyage" experience, which allows guests to come aboard for a tour and lunch with wine.
-The package, which runs about four hours, costs $39 and is a nice way to share the cruise experience.
-(And if any guests decide to take a cruise after sampling the experience, that $39 can be applied to the price.)

 Depending on the ship, fellow passengers can include family groups, couples, singles or mature travelers.
 On the big or mid-size ships, you'll find the broadest mix.
 The two smaller ships – Ocean Princess and Pacific Princess – have fewer features that appeal to families and sail longer itineraries to more exotic ports, so they attract older travelers.